Financial remedies on divorce

 Next steps

-Under the Protocol between the Lord Chancellor (on behalf of Government) and the Law Commission of England and Wales, the responsible Minister will respond to the Scoping Report as soon as possible, and in any event with an interim response within six months of publication of the Report, and with a full response within a year.
+As outlined in our protocol the responsible minister will respond to the report as soon as possible.
+They must provide an interim response within 6 months of publication and a full response within a year.